‘We did it!!!!’: Hollywood actors reach deal with studios to end strike

 Thousands of writers demand AI stop using work without permission

-The union said the new three year contract was valued at more than $1 billion and included increases in minimum salaries as well as a new “streaming participation”.
+The union said the new three-year contract was valued at more than $1bn and included increases in minimum salaries as well as a new “streaming participation”.
 The deal would enable members “to build sustainable careers”, it added.

 The group’s national board will consider the agreement on Friday, and the union said it would release further details after the meeting.